fgimenez/meta-auth-poc/README.md

-# MetaAuth Proof of concept
+# MetaAuth Proof of Concept

 This PoC runs a local server and authenticates to it using MetaMask from an html page (the equivalent of an actaul Dapp).
 You need to have MetaMask unlocaked in